KLEBER sustainability approach

 howtyresarerecycled

-How tyres are recycled?
+How are tyres recycled?

 Tyre recycling is a key progress area for the industry and there are different ways of doing it, for example: